rpm-software-management/raw-historical-rpm-repository-examples/updateinfo.xml/README.md

 Notes
 -----

-Fedora Core 1 through 4 do not have any updateinfo (at least that I can find).

 OpenSUSE starts having updateinfo at 11.0, with a prior patch format in 10.x.
 Currenttly, pre-10.x metadata is not here.
 I believe this was the precursor to the `updateinfo.xml` style metadata, and may not be relevant for any